mhttpd/minihttpd/readme.md

 file that is used if no ini file is found in the root folder.
 Copy this to the root folder, rename it (to anything) and make your changes.
 The options are quite simple, and should be well enough documented to be easily understood ;).
+The path to this file can also be set via the MHTTPD_INIPATH environment variable.

-- **\bin\php\config.ini**: this is the PHP configuration file for running the server in windowed mode (i.e. for the mhttpd.exe stub).
-It can't be renamed, and includes only the most basic PHP settings needed to run the server (e.g. loading the required extensions).
+- **\bin\php\mhttpd.ini**: this is the PHP configuration file for running the server in windowed mode.
+It includes the full list of PHP settings from the 5.4.3 release, and loads the required extensions for the server.

 - **\bin\php\mhttpd-cli.ini**: this is the PHP configuration file for running the server in console mode.
-It includes the full list of PHP settings from the 5.3.3 release, and loads the required extensions for the server.

 - **\bin\php\php-fcgi.ini**: this contains the PHP configuration for the FastCGI processes.
 It should be edited to support whatever PHP scripts are